Zucchini Noodles with Pesto and Cherry Tomatoes Recipe

 Tips and Tricks for Success

-Zucchini can release a lot of moisture when cooked, making the noodles soggy.
+- Avoid Soggy Zoodles: Zucchini can release a lot of moisture when cooked, making the noodles soggy.
 To prevent this, lightly salt the zucchini noodles and let them sit in a colander for 10-15 minutes to draw out excess water.
-Afterward, pat them dry with a paper towel before cooking. - Don’t Overcook the Zoodles:
+Afterward, pat them dry with a paper towel before cooking.

-Zoodles cook quickly—just a light sauté for 1-2 minutes is enough to soften them while keeping a bit of crunch.
-Overcooking can make them mushy, so keep an eye on them! - Use Fresh, Quality Pesto:
+- Don’t Overcook the Zoodles: Zoodles cook quickly—just a light sauté for 1-2 minutes is enough to soften them while keeping a bit of crunch.
+Overcooking can make them mushy, so keep an eye on them!

-Homemade pesto is always the best choice for this dish, but store-bought pesto can also work well if you’re short on time.
-If making your own, use fresh basil, high-quality olive oil, and freshly grated Parmesan for the most vibrant flavor. - Use Cherry Tomatoes at Room Temperature:
+- Use Fresh, Quality Pesto: Homemade pesto is always the best choice for this dish, but store-bought pesto can also work well if you’re short on time.

-For maximum sweetness and flavor, let your cherry tomatoes come to room temperature before adding them to the dish.
-This helps to bring out their natural juiciness and sweetness when paired with the pesto. - Add Protein for a Hearty Meal:
+- Use Cherry Tomatoes at Room Temperature: For maximum sweetness and flavor, let your cherry tomatoes come to room temperature before adding them to the dish.

-If you’re looking to turn this dish into a more filling meal, add grilled chicken, shrimp, or tofu for a boost of protein.
-It will complement the pesto and make the dish even more satisfying. - Season Well:
+- Add Protein for a Hearty Meal: If you’re looking to turn this dish into a more filling meal, add grilled chicken, shrimp, or tofu for a boost of protein.
+It will complement the pesto and make the dish even more satisfying.

-If you’re looking to make this dish vegan-friendly, simply swap out the Parmesan in the pesto for nutritional yeast or a vegan cheese alternative.
+- Make it Vegan: If you’re looking to make this dish vegan-friendly, simply swap out the Parmesan in the pesto for nutritional yeast or a vegan cheese alternative.

 Ingredient Substitutions and Variations